SAP-samples/teched2023-DA261/exercises/ex1/README.md

 <img src="./images/image30.png" style="width:553px;height:473px;"/>

-28. From the insert menu let's add a new **Button** (we'll use this to call our custom widget)
+28. From the insert menu let's add a new **Button** (we will use this to call our custom widget)

 <img src="./images/image31.png" style="width:623px;height:340px;"/>

-29. Open up the styling menu of the button and change the settings to the following
+29. Open up the styling menu of the button and change the settings to the following (the button background should be set to dark blue or black for contrast purposes)

 <img src="./images/image32.png" style="width:292px;height:729px;"/>

 🚩 Finally, we need to add JavaScript to trigger events in both the custom widget and the button to call the custom widget.
-The custom widget includes multiple custom events (part of the widget code itself), but in the interest of time we will only populate two of these with script.
-Upon click, the button we inserted in the previous step will define a series of mappings (based on a predefined structure of the upload file to the model we are uploading the data into), and then call the custom widget.
+The custom widget includes multiple custom events (part of the widget code itself), but in the interest of time we will not populate all of these with script.
+The button we inserted in the previous step will, within it's code, define a series of mappings (based on a predefined structure of the upload file to the model we are uploading the data into), and then call the custom widget.
 The custom widget has events to 1) display status